Sig Sauer Academy - Shooting 1K Yards With The BDX - Opticsplanet.com

 Frequently Asked Questions

-What is the maximum range demonstrated with the Sig Sauer BDX system in this video?
+What is the typical range for effective use of the Sig Sauer BDX system?

 More Training & Techniques Videos You Might Like